ElusiveMonni/monni_docs/docs/modules/points-section/milestones.md

 ### What are they?
 ---
 Milestones are ways to reward members for reaching a certain amount of points in a [system](/modules/points/systems).
-Each milestone is related to a single system and can perform an action when the milestone is passed, and when the member loses points and goes below the milestone.
+Each milestone is related to a single system and can perform an action when the milestone is passed.
+You can also do this when the member loses points and goes below the milestone.

 ### Creating milestones
 ---